Monday, January 19, 2026

 “Stories of people going to almost unbelievable lengths to obtain ambergris are numerous,” reports Atlas Obscura.
 Tales of beachcombers turning over every rock and carcass — even entering whale carcasses to search for it are not uncommon.

 It’s not just the price tag that sends ambergris hunters into frenzies; it’s the history and the allure of the hunt — much like truffle and mushroom foragers, or those who comb shorelines for eiderdown nests.
-There are Facebook groups for ambergris hunters skilled and new to show off their finds, many of whom are often disappointed to discover they mistook rocks, rubber, and mysterious other items for the prized ambergris.
+There are Facebook groups for ambergris hunters both skilled and new to the craft, who show off their finds, many of whom are often disappointed to discover they mistook rocks, rubber, and mysterious other items for the prized ambergris.

 luxury perfume brands go sustainable